You are here: Urology Textbook > Surgery (procedures) > Circumcision

 Religious and Non-Religious Traditions

 Religious or non-religious traditions are the most common reason for circumcision in the postnatal period and childhood.
-The circumcision of the child due to the request of the parents is legally problematic.
+The circumcision of the child at request of the parents is legally problematic.
 The child's right to physical integrity collides with the religious or traditional wishes of the parents.

 Contraindications for circumcision

-Contraindications to circumcision are coagulation disorders, acute and untreated balanitis, paraphimosis with necrosis or prominent edema, untreated hypospadia with the need for a surgical therapy.
+Contraindications to circumcision are coagulation disorders, acute and untreated balanitis, paraphimosis with necrosis or prominent edema, and untreated hypospadias with the need for surgical therapy.

 Surgical Technique of Circumcision